MuRating: A High Quality Data Selecting Approach to Multilingual Large Language Model Pretraining: Experiments

 \subsection{Experimental Setups}

-\textbf{Dataset construction.} We build on the deduplication and heuristic‐filtering pipelines of SlimPajama \cite{cerebras2023slimpajama} and FineWeb \cite{lozhkov2024fineweb-edu} to assemble a large web‐crawl corpus.
-It comprises 1.5 trillion English tokens plus 3 trillion tokens across 17 additional languages (Arabic, Chinese, Dutch, French, German, Indonesian, Italian, Japanese, Korean, Portuguese, Russian, Spanish, Thai, Turkish, Vietnamese, Malay, Tagalog), all drawn from Fineweb-2 \cite{penedo2024fineweb}.
-We then apply our multilingual rater to assign pairwise‐derived quality scores to every document.
+\textbf{Dataset construction.} We build on the deduplication and heuristic‐filtering pipelines of FineWeb-2 \cite{penedo2025fineweb2pipelinescale} to assemble a large web‐crawl corpus.
+It comprises 1.5 trillion English tokens plus 3 trillion tokens across 17 additional languages (Arabic, Chinese, Dutch, French, German, Indonesian, Italian, Japanese, Korean, Portuguese, Russian, Spanish, Thai, Turkish, Vietnamese, Malay, Tagalog).
+We then apply MuRater and other baselines to assign quality scores to every document.
 Although scoring trillions of tokens is compute-intensive, it parallelizes efficiently across GPUs, and batching strategies reduce overhead in practice.
 Corpus statistics are detailed in Appendix \ref{sec_ap:exp dataset}.